What professionals can help with mental health?

 - registered psychologist

 This means that anyone with these titles has to be listed with the Health and Care Professions Council (HCPC) by law.
 Being listed with the HCPC ensures that they have had the relevant training and adhere to a strict code of conduct.

 - Certain titles within psychology are legally protected, such as 'clinical psychologist'.

 - Psychologists are often either entirely research-focused or 'applied' (meaning they treat clients).

 - They are concerned with all matters of the mind, including everyday thought processes and behaviours.

 - The title 'psychologist' on its own means someone has gained a degree in psychology.
 It is not legally protected.

 A psychiatrist is someone who has had medical training and has decided to specialise in psychiatry.
 The term psychiatry refers to the study of mental disorders.
 This includes their diagnosis, management and prevention.
 Psychiatrists often work on a broad range of cases alongside an area of expertise and research.

-Similar to general practice or paediatrics - psychiatry is a medical speciality.
+Similar to general practice or paediatrics – psychiatry is a medical speciality.
 This means in order to be a psychiatrist you must train for five years as a doctor.
-A further two years of 'foundation' jobs is needed before specialising in psychiatry.
-To become a fully trained psychiatrist it typically takes another four years of dedicated study.
+A further two years of 'foundation' jobs are needed before specialising in psychiatry.
+Becoming a fully trained psychiatrist typically takes another four years of dedicated study.
 There is also an option to specialise further still.

 Psychiatrists can work with people of any age.
 Yet they tend to work with those with more severe conditions and/or those that require medical intervention.